Afrotype/tac/fontbakery/fontbakery-report.md

  * U+2144 TURNED SANS-SERIF CAPITAL Y: not included in any glyphset definition
  * U+2153 VULGAR FRACTION ONE THIRD: not included in any glyphset definition
  * U+2154 VULGAR FRACTION TWO THIRDS: not included in any glyphset definition
- * U+2190 LEFTWARDS ARROW: try adding one of: math, symbols
+ * U+2190 LEFTWARDS ARROW: try adding one of: symbols, math
- * U+2192 RIGHTWARDS ARROW: try adding one of: math, symbols
+ * U+2192 RIGHTWARDS ARROW: try adding one of: symbols, math
- * U+2194 LEFT RIGHT ARROW: try adding one of: math, symbols
+ * U+2194 LEFT RIGHT ARROW: try adding one of: symbols, math
- * U+2195 UP DOWN ARROW: try adding one of: math, symbols
+ * U+2195 UP DOWN ARROW: try adding one of: symbols, math
- * U+2196 NORTH WEST ARROW: try adding one of: math, symbols
+ * U+2196 NORTH WEST ARROW: try adding one of: symbols, math
- * U+2197 NORTH EAST ARROW: try adding one of: math, symbols
+ * U+2197 NORTH EAST ARROW: try adding one of: symbols, math
- * U+2198 SOUTH EAST ARROW: try adding one of: math, symbols
+ * U+2198 SOUTH EAST ARROW: try adding one of: symbols, math
- * U+2199 SOUTH WEST ARROW: try adding one of: math, symbols
+ * U+2199 SOUTH WEST ARROW: try adding one of: symbols, math
  * U+2202 PARTIAL DIFFERENTIAL: try adding math
  * U+2205 EMPTY SET: try adding math
  * U+2206 INCREMENT: try adding math